DangPham112000/blog/engineerblog/content/docs/research/be_protocol/communication.md

 ### Overview

 The Request-Response pattern is a fundamental communication pattern where a client sends a request to a server, and the server processes the request and sends back a response.
-It's one of the most common patterns for communication in distributed systems, client-server architectures, and web applications.
+It's one of the most common patterns for communication in distributed systems, client-server architectures, and web applications

 ## Push